Outline of computer programming

 The following outline is provided as an overview of and topical guide to computer programming:

-Computer programming - process that leads from an original formulation of a computing problem to executable computer programs.
+Computer programming – process that leads from an original formulation of a computing problem to executable computer programs.
 Programming involves activities such as analysis, developing understanding, generating algorithms, verification of requirements of algorithms including their correctness and resources consumption, and implementation (commonly referred to as coding) of algorithms in a target programming language.
 Source code is written in one or more programming languages.
-The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solving a given problem.
+The purpose of programming is to find a sequence of instructions that will automate performing a given task or solving a given problem.